CESNET/dp3/docs/hooks.md

 }
 ```

+Fields whose names start with `#` are reserved persistence metadata.
+Modules reading raw master
+records should ignore reserved fields they do not recognize.

 In short, `current_values` is the snapshot-time interpreted current state, while `master_record` is the raw stored history and persistence representation.

 #### What a correlation hook may do